itszairi/FreeviewMY/README.md

 # FreeviewMY

-Freeview Malaysia (or simply FreeviewMY) is an un-official internet protocol television (IPTV) of the digital free-to-air television networks/channels as well as Digital/FM Radios that are exist in Malaysia.
+Freeview Malaysia (or simply FreeviewMY) is an unofficial internet protocol television (IPTV) of the digital free-to-air television networks/channels as well as Digital/FM Radios that are exist in Malaysia.
 Some channel links that exist in this IPTV are sources based on MYTV Mana-Mana by MYTV Broadcasting and RTMKlik by Radio and Television of Malaysia (not to worry as these both OTT/streaming platforms are free to watch anywhere you're in).